 Extension of Term of Etame PSC

-Prior to the PSC Extension, the Consortium was entitled to take up to 70% of production remaining after the 13% royalty (“Cost Recovery Percentage”) to recover its costs so long as there are amounts remaining in the Cost Account.
-Under the PSC Extension, the Cost Recovery Percentage is increased to 80% for the ten-year period from September 17, 2018 through September 16, 2028.
+Also previous to the PSC Extension, the Consortium was entitled to take up to 70% of production remaining after the 13% royalty (“Cost Recovery Percentage”) to recover its costs so long as there are amounts remaining in the Cost Account.
+Under the PSC Extension, the Cost Recovery Percentage increased to 80% for the period from September 17, 2018 through September 16, 2028.
 After September 16, 2028, the Cost Recovery Percentage returns to 70%.

 Prior to the PSC Extension, the Etame PSC provided for the government of Gabon to take a 7.5% gross working interest carried by the Consortium.
 The government of Gabon transferred this interest to a third party.
 Pursuant to the PSC Extension, the government of Gabon will acquire from the Consortium an additional 2.5% gross working interest carried by the Consortium effective June 20, 2026.
 VAALCO’s share of this interest to be transferred to the government of Gabon is 0.8%.